olympum/olympum-draft/_posts/2017/2017-04-16-the-curious-case-of-mr-elite-turbo-muin.md

 author: Bruno Fernandez-Ruiz
 title: The Curious Case of the Elite Turbo Muin and Misuro B+
 ---
 Elite's Turbo Muin is a super quiet direct-drive "classic" fluid trainer with a very smooth and progressive response.
 By classic Elite means it's not a "real" or a "smart" trainer, but rather that it has no resistance control and no power readings.
-To change resistance you gear up and down, and to get power readings we need to add a power meter.
+To change resistance, you gear up and down, and to get power readings we need to add a power meter.
 Elite however offers an optional Misuro B+ sensor for about $50 for its line of "classic" trainers which can output speed, cadence and power --the Elite Turbo Muin Smart B+ is nothing but a "classic" Turbo Muin with a built-in Misuro B+--.
 The question then is how good are the power numbers from a Turbo Muin with the Misuro B+?
 <img src="{{ site.base_url }}/assets/2017/04/turbo-muin.jpg"/>

 The Misuro B+ is a dual ANT+ and Bluetooth Low-Energy (BLE) sensor that can transmit speed, cadence and power depending on the trainer that it's connected to.
-For the first generation Turbo Muin, the Misuro B+ only transmits power, and for later post-2015 models it also broadcasts cadence, in addition to power.
+For the first-generation Turbo Muin, the Misuro B+ only transmits power, and for later post-2015 models it also broadcasts cadence, in addition to power.

 <img src="{{ site.base_url }}/assets/2017/04/misuro_b_plus.jpg"/>